-As users rely more on video to process information and educate themselves on what they are interested in, including the right video content in your website has quickly become a dependable way to shoot past your competitors on the Google ranking page.
+As users rely more on the video to process information and educate themselves on what they are interested in, including the right video content in your website has quickly become a dependable way to shoot past your competitors on the Google ranking page.

-Google knows users want video content so including the right video in your SEO strategy pays off.
+Google knows users want video content, so including the right video in your SEO strategy pays off.
 According to Oberlo, 54% of all consumers surveyed want to see more video content from businesses they support.

 Why?
 Well, video content is a thousand times easier to digest than text-based content because it can take information and make it easy to interpret in a short amount of time.
 This is probably why videos get 1200% more shares than text and pictures combined.